 Dr. Aditya Bagrodia is an associate professor of urology and genitourinary oncology team leader at UC San Diego Health in California and adjunct professor of urology at UT Southwestern.

-Listen to Dr. Bagrodia on the BackTable Urology Podcast
+Listen to Dr. Aditya Bagrodia on the BackTable Urology Podcast

-BackTable Urology is a knowledge resource for practicing physicians.
+The BackTable Podcast is a knowledge resource by physicians for physicians.
 Learn from the experiences and expertise of Dr. Aditya Bagrodia and get practical advice on how to build your practice by listening to the BackTable Urology Podcast.

 Dr. Bagrodia holds a bachelor of science degree from Rhodes College.
 While earning a medical degree with highest honors at the University of Tennessee Health Sciences Center, he was awarded a Doris Duke Clinical Research Fellowship at UT Southwestern Medical Center.

 After completing his residency in urology at UT Southwestern, he received advanced training in urologic oncology through a fellowship at Memorial Sloan Kettering Cancer Center, where he was awarded a Urology Care Foundation Research Scholars Grant by the American Urological Association.

 Dr. Bagrodia’s clinical practice focuses on treating all urologic malignancies, including adrenal, upper tract, renal, bladder, prostate, penile, and testicular cancers.
 He has expertise in complex multidisciplinary management and minimally invasive approaches to urologic surgery.